Are FWS student employees different from regular student temps?

-Why did my student's work-study allotment change?
+Why did my student's FWS information change?

 - Receipt of outside scholarship(s),